July 31, 2020

 Emotion is an impossible term to define.
 Seems important though, so let's try anyway.

-For example, historical views of emotion have centred around ideas of ‘passion’ or of movement, with a particular emphasis on how emotions are the antithesis of reason.
+Historically, emotion has been viewed as the enemy of reason.
 Emotions make us act without thinking.
 Plato described emotion and reason as the horses that pull us in two directions.
 The biblical prophet Isaiah encouraged us to come together and reason, rather than act without thinking.
 A crime of passion was once a legitimate excuse for murder.
 Characters in literature are often overcome with emotion as a motivation for strange, plot-driving behaviour.
 Even modern approaches to therapy often position emotion as the enemy of rational wellbeing.

 Emotions as social signals